-Chief Executive Officer - Appointed 18 July 2016
+Chief Executive Officer

-John Thompson (BEng Hons, MBA) was appointed as CEO on 18 July 2016.
+John Thompson (BEng Hons, MBA) has held the role of CEO since 18 July 2016.
 Mr. Thompson brings a wealth of leadership experience having worked for more than 20 years at the helm of renowned technology companies.
 Most recently, Mr. Thompson spent 11 years as CEO of Sigtec and 5 years as CEO of Wavenet International in addition to 5 years with CS Communications and Systems in New York and London.
 Mr. Thompson received a first class honours degree in Engineering from the Queensland University of Technology in addition to a Master of Business Administration from the City University Business School in London.
 Mr. Thompson has a strong record in driving sales and revenue in addition to his ample experience as a capable CEO providing pivotal leadership expertise across UK, US, Australia and New Zealand markets for multi-national, listed, IPO and start-up technology companies.